elia-semeraro/Hybrid-Trading-Advisor/README.md

 ```bash
 python Backtest_1.py
 ```
-4. Wait from 5 to 30 minutes, depending on computational effort required and view the total return of advisor's positions.
+4. Wait 5 to 30 minutes, depending on computational effort required and view the total return of advisor's positions.

 ## Future Improvements